Mekari Qontak

 Cases

-Incidents or problems that customers report and need to be resolved.
+Problems or complaints that customers report and need help with.

 CHAMP